jsfenfen/990-xml-reader/README.md

 ## irsx -- command line
 Installing the library will also install the irsx command line tool, which uses the IRS' object_ids to reference a particular filing.
-This will just spit out the string representation of an ordered dictionary for the entire filing.
+This will just spit out a json representation of the entire filing.
+See more about the data format that's returned below.

 	$ irsx 201642229349300909
 	[{"schedule_name": "ReturnHeader990x", "data": {"schedule_parts"...